cssx1234/ECE143-Group15/README.md

 ## File Structure / Scripts

+Included in each folder are the necessary scripts for each inference as well as READEME's which contain more detailed analyses.

 ### Age & Experience vs. Driver Performance

 _Note_: All related content found in the `Age_Vs_Experience_Inference` Folder